JamesAmato/cmb-ml/README.md

     - Later comparisons would assume the same fields when comparing maps, instead of checking for each

 Other:
+  - [ ] Logger line with expected output directories at asset creation?
   - [ ] Simulation logs going into working directory
   - [ ] Analysis: Run ANAFAST on maps after conversion to double precision
   - [ ] Separate folders for Simulation / Working / Analysis